AFTRS-Australian Film Television and Radio School

 WHAT YOU WILLL NEED

 You should bring your own mobile smart device for this course, with a minimum of 8GB storage and most recent operating system installed.
-Ensure you have backed up your device before the course and ensured there is at least a good amount of storage space on the device.
+Ensure you have backed up your device before the course and ensured there is at least 50% storage space on the device.

 ABOUT THE TUTOR: GARETH TILLSON